 Figure 1.
-The organisational structure shown is in effect as of 13th February 2023.64
+The organisational structure shown is in effect as of 13th February 2023.
+Budgeted posts are aggregated at the level of organisational entity shown in the organogram.

-64 Management Board Decision No 127 of 13 February 2023 establishing the Agency's internal structures.
+&lt;sup>64 Management Board Decision No 127 of 13 February 2023 establishing the Agency's internal structures.